Best Hiking Shoes of 2024

 Stable and tough, Salomon’s proprietary sole material is a feature we’ve come to love about the X Ultras.
 The base is slightly wider than the Anacapa, which makes for solid planting as you hike; at the same time, there’s still a good amount of flex, so it feels nimble and athletic, which is a nice combo when you’re carrying some weight.
 A slightly roomier toe box, padding around the collar, and ample cushioning underfoot make them ultra-comfy.

-The protection in the Salomon X Ultra 4s is also a step up from previous iterations.
 Added material and a rubber-like coating run the length of the side, bumping up durability and shielding the foot from sharp objects.
 The toe cap is solid rubber, and the heel brake is functional without being overkill.

 There’s now a stretchy spandex-like material over the top of the foot that prevents anything from getting inside.
 These shoes didn’t leak when submerged in water, and they’re plenty breathable, too.

-Salomon offers them in a non-Gore version (men’s, women’s) if breathability is your top concern.
+Salomon offers them in a non-GORE version (men’s, women’s) if breathability is your top concern.

 The included Ortholite insoles are nicely contoured to the foot for arch support and have ventilation to help stop sweat.
 See our guide Should use insoles with my hiking shoes? for more information.

-Hoka Kaha Low
+Best Cushioned Hiking Shoes: Hoka Kaha 2 Low

 Weight (men’s): 16.8 oz